thenecroscope/ps-abuseipreporter/README.md

 Enter your IPs in the ips.csv file and enter your API key from ABUSEIPDB into the config.csv.
 Note: The API will error if you try to report the same IP details again.

+### config.csv
+* IPTOBLOCK - IP address to block.
+Does not take subnets or ranges.
+* CATEGORIES - A comma seperated list of categories to report
+* Comments - Optional notes to help the community

 ### View your requested IP's that have been logged
 https://www.abuseipdb.com/user/XXXXX